FILM SCHOOL: Do You Really Need It? This Will Help You Decide!

-Learn Filmmaking Without Film School – Are you an aspiring filmmaker that doesn’t want to deal with a film school student loan debt?
-Student debt takes years to pay off, and the entry-level film industry jobs won’t pay off the school debt quickly?
+Are you an aspiring filmmaker who does not want to be saddled with student loan debt from film school?
+Student debt takes years to pay off, and entry-level jobs in the film industry do not pay off student debt quickly.

-First off, there is nothing wrong with learning the art of filmmaking at a reputable film school.
-Some remarkable filmmakers have experienced the years of film school to get to where they are.
+To begin with, there is nothing wrong with studying filmmaking at a reputable film school.
+Some incredible filmmakers have spent years in film school to get to where they are.

-But can you become a filmmaker without going to film school?
+But is it possible to become a filmmaker without attending film school?

 FILM SCHOOL: Do You Really Need It?
 This Will Help You Decide!